openjdk/jdk/src/jdk.jpackage/share/man/jpackage.md

           the set of additional mac signing options and --verbose

+## jpackage and jlink

+jpackage will use jlink to create Java Runtime unless the `--runtime-image` option is used.
+The created Java Runtime image on Windows will include MS runtime libraries bundled with the JDK.
+If MS runtime libraries of a different version are needed for the application, the user will need to add/replace those themselves.

 ## jpackage resource directory

 Icons, template files, and other resources of jpackage can be over-ridden by